Escobita/selenium/selenium-core/selenium-website/src/main/rst/06_test_design_considerations.rst

 Testing Ajax Applications
 -------------------------

+We introduced the special characteristics of AJAX technology earlier in this chapter.
+Basically, a page element implemented with Ajax is an element that can be dynamically refreshed without having to refresh the entire page.

 Waiting for an AJAX Element
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-In AJAX-driven web applications, using Selenium's *waitForPageToLoad* wouldn't
+For an AJAX elementm using Selenium's *waitForPageToLoad* wouldn't
-work as the page is not actually loaded to refresh the AJAX element.
+work since the page is not actually loaded to refresh the AJAX element.
 Pausing
-the test execution for a specified period of time is also not a good approach
+the test execution for a specified period of time is also not good
-as web element might appear later or earlier than expected leading to invalid
+because the web element might appear later than expected leading to invalid
 test failures (reported failures that aren't actually failures).
-A better approach would be to wait for a predefined period and then continue
+A better approach is to wait for a predefined period and then continue
 execution as soon as the element is found.

-For instance, consider a page which brings a link (link=ajaxLink) on click
+Consider a page which brings a link (link=ajaxLink) on click
 of a button on page (without refreshing the page)  This could be handled
 by Selenium using a *for* loop.